 There are extremely explicit step by step instructions on more than 50 different vegetables that you can grow – with full photos and extremely practical details on sowing, planting out, feeding and harvesting.
 This RHS book on growing vegetables also covers growing vegetables in raised beds, in the ground, in the containers and on balconies!
 Buy the RHS Step by Step Veg Patch book here.

 The Vegetable Gardeners Bible: Edward Smith

-There’s no better place to start when it comes to books on vegetable gardening than the Vegetable Gardener’s Bible.
-Edward Smith’s classic is a modern class and for beginners, it’s a great place to start.
-This book not only gives you very practical advice, but its also very clear, and you can see demonstrable differences by implementing some of his tried and tested techniques.
+There’s no better place to start when it comes to books on vegetable gardening than the Vegetable Garden Bible.
+Edward Smith’s classic is a modern class and it’s a great place to start.
+This book is one of the best vegetable gardening for beginners UK growing season and climate considered.
+This vegetable growing book not only gives you very practical advice, but its also very clear, and you can see demonstrable differences by implementing some of his tried and tested techniques.